DeutscherWetterdienst/mosmix2geojson/README.md

 mapping arguments:
   Transform the output with mapped parameters.
 When a mapping of any kind is applied, unmapped parameters will not be included by default.
 Change this behaviour with the --keep-unmapped flag.
 Use this feature at your own risk.

-  -cf, --map-to-cf      produce output with CF standard names or another human readable name where no CF standard name exists -m MAPPING_FILE, --mapping-file MAPPING_FILE
+  --map-to-cf           produce output with CF standard names or another human readable name where no CF standard name exists -m MAPPING_FILE, --mapping-file MAPPING_FILE
-                        apply a custom mapping to the output -k, --keep-unmapped   include unmapped parameters in output -e-cf, --export-cf-mapping
-                        print the mapping configuration used by --map-to-cf and exit
+                        apply a custom mapping to the output -k, --keep-unmapped   include unmapped parameters in output --export-cf-mapping   print the mapping configuration used by --map-to-cf and exit
 ```

 ## Develop